 There may be an association between gluten in your diet and your mental health.
 The theory is that the damage from gluten in your digestive system allows substances to leak out from your stomach and migrate to the brain, which some could call depression.
 Eating a strict gluten-free diet is important for individuals with Celiac disease and may help decrease the symptoms of depression.
 Foods like sweet potatoes, eggs, rice, fruits, vegetables, and beans are naturally gluten-free and great sources of nutrition.

 Good news for coffee lovers!
-Low levels of dopamine in the brain are associated with depression and caffeine can help raise dopamine, which could help protect against anxiety and depression symptoms.
+Low levels of dopamine in the brain are with depression and, which could help protect against anxiety and depression symptoms.
 Caffeine actually increases the brain’s alertness to dopamine signals.
 Just like our morning cup of java, caffeine gives us a helping hand to happiness.
 Be careful, though, and learn to pay attention to your own body.
 Some people find that consuming too much caffeine can especially aggravate symptoms of anxiety.

 Chaunie Brusie is a registered nurse with experience in critical care, long-term care, and labor and delivery nursing.
 She lives in Michigan with her family and loves traveling, reading, writing, and hanging out with her four young kids.
 She gladly cleans up dinner every night because her husband is a fabulous cook and she once famously ruined frozen pizza.
 She blogs about motherhood, freelance writing, and life at http://chauniebrusie.com/.